-Raccoons are smart, really cute, and fun to watch in character.
-These are some of the principal reasons why people would love to nourish them.
+Raccoons are smart, really cute, and fun to watch in person.
+These are some of the principal reasons why people would love to feed them.
 But feeding raccoons can lead to a whole heap of problems.
-Even though it’s not illegal to feed wild raccoons, it is a practice that’s widely frustrated at the wildlife rescue and dominate industry.
+Even though it’s not illegal to feed wild raccoons, it is a practice that’s widely frustrated in the wildlife rescue and dominate industry.
 Continue reading to find out from Centurian why feeding raccoons is a detrimental and dangerous risk to take for yourself and your property.

 Dangers and Risks